 The US Food and Drug Administration (FDA) has approved Tafinlar® in combination with Mekinist® for the treatment of patients with locally advanced or metastatic anaplastic thyroid cancer with BRAF V600E mutation.1

-Up to 44 percent of papillary thyroid cancer patients have a genetic mutation called BRAF that can be specifically targeted by existing cancer drugs.
-The BRAF gene belongs to a class of genes known as “oncogenes,” which send signals to normal cells that cause them to become cancerous.
-Studies show that Tafinlar alone or combined with MeKinist are well tolerated by patients, resulting in a 50 to 54 percent response rate among the patients advanced BRAF-mutated papillary thyroid cancer.1
+Up to 44 percent of papillary thyroid cancer patients have the BRAF genetic mutation, and studies show that Tafinlar alone or combined with MeKinist are well tolerated by patients, resulting in a 50 to 54 percent response rate among the patients advanced BRAF-mutated papillary thyroid cancer.2

-Lenvatinib: As an oral anti-angiogenic therapy that targets new blood vessel growth, lenvatinib can “starve” cancer of the nutrients it needs to grow.
-Overall 65% of refractory thyroid cancer patients experienced a partial or complete disappearance of their cancer following treatment with levatinib.
-They survive on average 18.3 months without cancer progression compared to 3.6 months for individuals not treated with levatinib.2
+Lenvima® (lenvatinib): As an oral anti-angiogenic therapy that targets new blood vessel growth, Lenvima® can “starve” cancer of the nutrients it needs to grow.
+Overall 65% of refractory thyroid cancer patients experienced a partial or complete disappearance of their cancer following treatment with Lenvima®.
+They survive on average 18.3 months without cancer progression compared to 3.6 months for individuals not treated with Lenvima®.3